acoiman/wildfire_modeling/README.md

 ## How to start

-We assume you have a running installation of  [GRASS GIS](https://grass.osgeo.org/)  and  [Anaconda](https://www.anaconda.com/) including the latest version [Jupyter Notebook](https://jupyter.org/) on Ubuntu 20.04.
+We assume you have a running installation of  [GRASS GIS](https://grass.osgeo.org/)  and  [Anaconda](https://www.anaconda.com/) including the latest version of [Jupyter Notebook](https://jupyter.org/) on Ubuntu 20.04.
 You also need an active [Google Earth Engine (GEE)](https://earthengine.google.com/) account.

 Use the following commands to create a conda environment, activate it, and install packages required for this tutorial.